fotoetienne/jayspalding/index.md

 [Directions](http://maps.google.com/maps?rlz=1C1LENP_enUS484US484&es_sm=93&q=2339+McCallie+Ave.&um=1&ie=UTF-8&hq=&hnear=0x8860675356ce8bef:0xe519c7e6c608efca,2339+McCallie+Ave,+Chattanooga,+TN+37404&gl=us&daddr=2339+McCallie+Ave,+Chattanooga,+TN+37404&sa=X&ei=EiJ8U6O6LPDlsATg2IHoCg&ved=0CCsQwwUwAA "Directions to 2339 McCallie Ave")

 # Who am I?
-Family and Background: --- dropdown info or link
 I was raised in Glen Ellyn, Illinois.
 My siblings are Dirk (minister), Karen (pharmacist), and Randy (electrical engineer).
 I have lived in Chattanooga since 1986, where my wife, Susan, and I have raised three children and where I've been privileged to practice counseling/clinical psychology from a Biblical perspective.

-Education: --- dropdown info or link
 I attended the University of Illinois, receiving a Bachelors of Science in Psychology, and Trinity Evangelical Divinity school, where I received a Masters of Arts in Pastoral Psychology and Counseling.
 I also attended Georgia State University, receiving 45 quarter hours in counseling psychology, and the University of Georgia, receiving a Ph.D. in counseling psychology with a clinical psychology internship and postdoctorate.

 I am an elder at Covenant Presbyterian Church and currently serve on the Pastoral Care Committee of the Tennessee Valley Presbytery.

-My Practice: --- dropdown info or link
 I enjoy all the aspects of the practice of psychology.
 I especially enjoy the work that involves direct contact with people such as individual, couples, and group therapy.
 I also enjoy psychological testing, supervision of other therapists, and  some administrative work.

 # My Basic Philosophy